 As a woman who has had surgery to treat breast cancer, you may want to pursue additional surgery to restore the look and feel of your breasts.
 Autologous breast reconstruction — sometimes referred to as “flap” surgery — is one of the sophisticated options available to you.

 Autologous reconstruction utilizes tissue, including skin, fat, and sometimes muscle, from someplace else on your body to rebuild your breast shape.
-This is different from implant-based reconstruction, which utilizes a saline or silicone device to recreate the breast mound.
+This is different from implant-based reconstruction, which utilizes a saline or silicone device to recreate the breast.
 Autologous reconstruction typically results in a more natural looking and feeling outcome than with implants and is often permanent.

 Autologous Breast Reconstruction Basics